Wary of disorder in Libya and Mali, Algerian army targets southern smuggling

 As a sign of the operation’s impact, the price of illicit arms, mostly filtered in from Libya to southern Algeria, has risen, the security source said.

-Smuggled items included weapons, gasoline, and foodstuffs that are subsidized by the Algerian government.
+Smuggled items included weapons, gasoline, and foodstuffs that are subsidised by the Algerian government.

 But migrant trafficking is an especially lucrative trade with militants cashing in on sub-Saharan Africans and Syrians trying to sneak across the border with Libya to make the perilous sea trip from the Libyan Mediterranean coast to Europe.